 Get a Forbearance Agreement or Loan Modification

-You have probably already tried working with your lender to catch up on your payments or otherwise seek mortgage modification In most instances, your lender will require a significant portion of the arrears (the amount you are behind) to show a “good faith” effort towards getting the loan payments back on track.
+You have probably already tried working with your lender to catch up on your payments or otherwise sought mortgage modification In most instances, your lender will require a significant portion of the arrears (the amount you are behind) to show a “good faith” effort towards getting the loan payments back on track.

 What a lot of people don’t understand is that a Chapter 13 bankruptcy can do this for you and the mortgage companies are court mandated to allow you to catch up on your payments over a period of 3-5 years (longer than most modifications or forbearance agreements allow).
 Additionally, you can still apply for and receive a loan modification or refinance even while you are in bankruptcy.